HOUSE # 135, 2022 (20th-Century Stories)

-In 1930, three black families lived in #135 Elfreth’s Alley.
+In 1930, three Black families lived in House # 135 Elfreth's Alley.
 There are no archival images from this time showing any of these families.
-It is very probable that they lived in a sense of isolation, surrounded by exclusively white neighbors.
+They probably lived in a sense of isolation, surrounded by exclusively white neighbors.

-The three pictures suspended on the frames are rephotography experimentations from house #135 (1930, 1952, the 1980s, 2022), where rainwater, dust, sun, and temperature continue modifying the images.
-Ephemerality, transition, and decaying reflect these racial inequalities in the distribution of the city and how we have to deal with the consequences of those policies.
+The three pictures suspended on the frames are rephotography experimentations from House # 135 (1930, 1952, the 1970s, 2022), where rainwater, dust, sun, and temperature continue modifying the images.
+Ephemerality, transition, and decaying reflect these racial inequalities in the distribution of the city and how we must deal with the consequences of those policies.

 For more information, listen to the Alley Cast.